Xerozzz/ByteSized-Backend/README.md

 - Add tags to links (09/05/2022)

 ## Pending Features
-- Bulk export links (will be done on frontend)
+- Bulk export links (will be done on frontend using existing routes)
-- Export link stats
+- Export link stats (will be done on frontend using existing routes)
 - Separate stats by dates (Maybe try NoSQL?)
 - Get location stats for clicks
 - Get device stats for clicks